first-line-outsourcing/flo.sls/README.md

     - feature_name.service.ts - It's the feature service.
 Its methods should implement one of the main steps of some feature's functionality
     - feature_name.interface.ts - This file should contain all required interfaces for the feature
+- authorizers - authorizers for iconik requests or any other requests
 - bin - Executable files (third party libraries that can be used inside a Lambda function)
 - helper - All auxiliary code
   - app-errors.ts - This file contains the class that derives from Node.js Error class.
 It should be used for providing